Everything You Need to Know About Hashimoto’s and Constipation

 - Stools that are difficult to pass

-Most people experience constipation at some point in their lives, and it can be caused by a variety of factors.
+Most people experience constipation at some point in their lives, which can be caused by various factors.
 Some of the most common causes of constipation include:

 - Certain medications